oli-hall/oli-hall.github.io/README.md

 My Github pages site.
 Mostly planned to be a blog, but may expand to other territory later.
-Theme is currently a default [Jekyll](https://jekyllrb.com/) theme called [Midnight](https://github.com/pages-themes/midnight), but I may tweak and rearrange things later.
+Theme is currently a [Jekyll](https://jekyllrb.com/) theme called [jekyll-clean-dark](https://github.com/streetturtle/jekyll-clean-dark), but I may tweak and rearrange things later.

 I figured this was easier than hosting my own site, and faffing around with all of that malarky.
 For better or worse, GitHub is a solid constant, and unlikely to crash, so seems a safe bet for posts and whatnot.